-Laid down on June 30, 1941 at the Kure Naval Arsenal.
+Laid down June 30, 1941 at the Kure Naval Arsenal at Kure.
 Launched June 12, 1941.
 Commissioned September 23, 1942.
 Assigned to the Yokosuka Naval District with Lt Sakamoto as captain.
 Next, assigned to SubRon 7 in SubDiv 13.

 On December 20, 1942 departed for Rabaul, via Truk Lagoon arriving December 28 and departs on January 6, 1943, but develops engine trouble and returns the next day.
 Under repair and finally departs on February 3.
 In transit, accidentally bombed by a 958th Kokutai E13 Jake, but sustains only minor damage.
 Finally arrives at Rabaul on February 7.

 Departs on February 8 for a patrol east of Port Moresby.
 While tracking a merchant ship, a destroyer approached unseen and forces the sub to crash dive to 140' and drops depth charges, that damage the sub, cause leaks and damages the periscopes.
 Returns to Rabaul for repairs on February 20.

 One April 1, 1943 departs Rabaul to patrol south east of Guadalcanal.
 After arrival the gyroscope malfunctions and the patrol must be aborted and returns to Rabaul on April 12, 1943.

 Repaired, on April 22, 1943 departs Rabaul to patrol southeast of Guadalcanal without results and returns to Rabaul on May 14, 1943.